cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 1. create the access data
 2. creating an account for our software with the information
 3. returning the access data
-   - This results in them being automatically written in encrypted form to the consumer's Dogu-specific configuration area.
+   - This results in them being automatically written in encrypted form to the consumer's dogu-specific configuration area.

 An example of the `service-account-create` script could look like this: